Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 The footage of decaying foliage and the aerial shots of creeping brown pestilence cut to the image of a silver-haired man who looked like he hadn't been getting enough sleep, standing at a podium in a garden under grey English skies.

-*"I came to Cimbrean for many reasons---the future of humanity as an interstellar civilization, to realise the ambitions of generations of dreamers, and to preserve its unique biology for posterity and for the benefit of the human race and others."*
+*"I came to Cimbrean for many reasons - the future of humanity as an interstellar civilization, to realise the ambitions of generations of dreamers, and to preserve its unique biology for posterity and for the benefit of the human race and others."*

 *"The thought that we are going to lose it all, that the biosphere of the entire planet was doomed even before the first colonist set foot on Cimbrean, is gut-wrenching.
 But the fact remains that, devastating though this tragedy is, it is not the result of an act of malice.
-The circumstances of this disaster were uncontrollable, therefore we shall not be naming the person responsible, nor apportioning blame---there is none to apportion, as they could not have foreseen or avoided this outcome by any realistic means."*
+The circumstances of this disaster were uncontrollable, therefore we shall not be naming the person responsible, nor apportioning blame - there is none to apportion, as they could not have foreseen or avoided this outcome by any realistic means."*

 The governor paused significantly, and adjusted his glasses as he looked directly out across the crowd and at the cameras.